UCL-ARC/mkdocs-dsh-docs/docs/2-Cluster_Computing.md

 In order to connect to the cluster using SSH, you can use an application such as **GitBash** or **PuTTY** (both of these are available in DSH Desktop by default) to open a terminal where you can enter text commands to interact with the cluster.

 If you need to copy data that is already inside the DSH onto the DSH HPC Cluster, you can do so using the **SCP** text command, or in a more interactive way using **WinSCP** (which is available in DSH Desktop by default).

+To create or modify scripts directly in your cluster home space you can use a command line text editor such as `nano` or `vi` (which are provided by the Red Hat Enterprise Linux operating system by default).

 Please be aware that login nodes are shared resources, so users should not be running memory intensive jobs nor jobs with long runtimes in the login node.
 Doing so may negatively impact the performance of the login node for yourself and the other users.
 Any user processes that are identified as being disruptive to the normal operation of the login nodes may be killed without warning.